 Spawning King Salmon

-In October we begin to see the arrival of Coho Salmon.
+Starting in October we begin to see the arrival of Coho Salmon.
 They are a much more aggressive feeder than King salmon.
 Consequently we will target Cohos with stripped flies similar to what we use for trout and fish them normally through November.

-In summary fishing for kings on the lower Manistee River below Tippy Dam is fantastic.
+To sum it up fishing for kings on the lower Manistee River below Tippy Dam is fantastic.
 Early in the run they are tackle busting monsters, as the spawn begins they are a great way to introduce anglers to fly fishing for big fish.

 Atlantic Salmon are available to fly anglers in the AuSable River below Foote Dam in fall as well.
 Atlantic usual show up later with October and November being prime time.
 Hawkins Guide, Steve Pels goes into more details of timing, location, tackle and flies needed to successfully catch Atlantic Salmon in the AuSable River .